ncatlab/nlab-content/pages/10318.md

 with [[cardinality]] entries and [[composition]] of correspondence by [[fiber product]] induces [[matrix multiplication]].

-Therefor for a correspondence to be an equivalence-transformation it has to be of the form above, induced by a direct [[map]], which in addition is an [[equivalence]] $f \colon X \stackrel{\simeq}{\longrightarrow} Y$.
+Therefore for a correspondence to be an equivalence-transformation it has to be of the form above, induced by a direct [[map]], which in addition is an [[equivalence]] $f \colon X \stackrel{\simeq}{\longrightarrow} Y$.